ellysh/bash-programming-from-scratch/manuscript/BashShell/file-system.md

 find / -path "*/doc/bash/*" -name "*.html"
 ```

-When you pass the glob pattern to the `find` utility, always enclose it in double-quotes.
+When you pass the glob pattern to the `find` utility, always enclose it in double quotes.
 The quotes do the same as the backslash before parentheses.
 They prevent Bash from expanding the patterns.
 Instead, Bash passes them to the `find` utility.

 Figure 2-17 shows the result of our `find` call.
 You can see that it found HTML files correctly.